How to Access Property Records in Michigan

 What Are Property Records?

-Property records are legal documents that contain specific information about the homeowner and piece of real property.
-They are created by individuals, attorneys, realtors, title companies, the courts, and government agencies.
-Each type is filed and stored with specific local government offices.
+Property records are legal documents that detail specific information about the ownership, characteristics, history, and financial obligations of a piece of real property.
+They are generated during transactions or legal processes by individuals, attorneys, realtors, title companies, courts, and government agencies.
+Each record type is filed and maintained by specific local government offices, primarily the Register of Deeds (which handles ownership and lien documents) and the County Assessor (which manages property valuation and tax assessment records).

-Michigan uses many different types of property records to transfer property, measure and assess it, and calculate taxes.
+Michigan uses different types of records to document the ownership and transfer of real property, assess value, and calculate taxes.
 Some of the most commonly used property records in the state include:

 Deeds and Conveyance Records